kenthua/openshift/README.md

 - Configs - Various configs for different scenarios, to be run by root/sysadmin or user
 - Demo - Scenarios from starting with a Docker image, war, java webapp, ruby, php
-- Install - Scripts to install OpenShift Enterprise
+- Install - OpenShift pre-req and installation (ansible)
-  - shell scripts
-  - ansible method
-- Vagrant - all-in-one & multi-host examples (deprecated)

 # Other examples located in other repositories